SpineML/spineml.github.io/spinecreator/sourcelin/index.md

 SpineML_PreFlight, SpineML_2_BRAHMS and BRAHMS as your SpineML toolchain.

-These build instructions have been verified on Ubuntu 14.04.
-Other Linux flavours should work just fine, but there may be slight differences in the names of some of the prerequisites.
+These build instructions have been verified on Ubuntu 14.04, 16.04 and 18.04.
+Other
+Linux flavours should work just fine, but there may be slight differences in the names of some of the prerequisites.
 If your distro does not provide Qt 5.x, then you will need to install that separately